 Some people also find it helpful to connect with other people who live with CLL.

-To find other people who are affected by this condition:
+Other ways to find people who are affected by CLL include:

-- Ask your treatment team or community cancer center if they know about any local support groups that meet in your area.
+- Ask your treatment team or community cancer center if they know about any support groups in your area.

 - Sign up for an online support group through Cancer Care.

-If you’re finding it difficult to manage the costs of treatment for CLL, it may help to:
+If you’re finding it difficult to manage the costs of CLL treatment, it may help to:

-- Let the members of your treatment team know that cost is a concern.
+- Let your treatment team know that cost is a concern.
 They may be able to adjust your prescribed treatment plan or refer you to financial support resources.

-- Contact your health insurance provider to learn which healthcare providers, treatments, and tests are covered under your plan.
+- Contact your health insurance provider to learn which healthcare professionals, facilities, treatments, and tests your plan covers.
 You may be able to save money by changing your insurance provider, insurance plan, or treatment plan.

 - Ask your community cancer center if they offer any financial support programs.
 They may be able to refer you to a financial counselor, patient assistance programs, or other resources to help manage the costs of care.

-- Check the manufacturer’s website for any medications you take to learn if they offer any patient discount or rebate programs.
+- Check the manufacturer’s website for any medications you take to learn if they offer any patient discounts or rebate programs.